MCJack123/sanjuuni/README.md

 * `websocket-player.lua` plays a stream from a sanjuuni WebSocket server.
 Simply give it the WebSocket URL and it will play the stream, with audio if a speaker is attached.

 ## Formats
-* The Lua file output creates a simple script that displays the image and waits for the return key to be pressed.
-The data is stored as a plain blit table, so it can be copied to another file as desired with the display code.
+* The Lua file output creates a simple script that displays the image/animation, and if there's only one frame, waits for the return key to be pressed.
+The data is stored as plain blit table(s), so it can be copied to another file as desired with the display code.
 * The raw file output creates a file based on [CraftOS-PC Raw Mode](https://www.craftos-pc.cc/docs/rawmode).
 Each frame packet is stored on one line, and the first two lines contain a version header and the FPS.
 (If the FPS is 0, this is a plain image.)
 * The blit image file output creates a file based on [the BIMG specification](https://github.com/SkyTheCodeMaster/bimg).
 This is similar to Lua output, but stored in a serialized table for reading by other files.
 It also supports animations, but no audio.
 * The 32vid file output creates a file that uses the 32vid format described below, which is a binary file that stores compressed and optimized versions of the video and audio data in multiple streams.